IfcOpenShell/IfcOpenShell/src/bonsai/bonsai/libs/desktop/README.md

 =======

-This folder contains everything needed to create file associations and icons to present BlenderBIM as a desktop application.
+This folder contains everything needed to create file associations and icons to present Bonsai as a desktop application.

 Linux
 -----

-Assuming that blender and BlenderBIM are already installed on your system, configure associations and icons for a single user by running `make`:
+Assuming that blender and Bonsai are already installed on your system, configure associations and icons for a single user by running `make`:

   make install

-Test by running the wrapper script directly, this should launch BlenderBIM with an empty IFC project:
+Test by running the wrapper script directly, this should launch Bonsai with an empty IFC project:

-  blenderbim
+  bonsai

 This `Makefile` installs files to `~/.local` by default, to install to an alternative location, set `DESTDIR`: